SUSTAINABLE HARVEST LICENCE

 Trade of special least concern plants are monitored through the requirement for harvesting activity records, and the sale and movement of whole plants and plant parts.

-A 'protected plant harvesting licence' issued by the Nature Conservation Regulation 2006, along with a 'forestry product sales permit' from the Department of Agriculture and Fisheries is required.
+A 'protected plant harvesting licence'issued by the Nature Conservation Regulation 2006, along with a 'forestry product sales permit' from the Department of Agriculture and Fisheries is required.
 Royalties are paid to the Government for each plant harvested.
-Government-issued 'Tagged for Conservation Protected plant authorised for sale' tags are purchased from the Government which allocates each plant with a specific identification number - see below.
+Government-issued 'Tagged for Conservation Protected plant authorised for sale' tags are purchased from the Government which allocates each plant with a specific identification number.

 These tags must be attached to the plant until it is purchased, which the purchaser may choose to leave assigned to plant or kept in a safe place as proof of legitimate purchase.